RGB 1-Day Workshop

 Drew Hickman was an early pioneer in animation, creating the very first commercially available hardware (ChristmasCave*) and software (Dasher*) products for music-synchronized displays.
 Since those early days in his garage, Drew has gone on to help drive advances in the lighting and animation field and has helped an untold number of lighting enthusiasts create displays.
 He has also designed impressive home and commercial displays through his business, Holiday Technologies.
 Holiday Technologies is an official dealer of Light-O-Rama products and the official LOR training partner.

 Drew has worked on all types of displays, large and small, commercial and residential.
-He’s been working with everything from C9 incandescents to the latest/ pixel trees and is sure to share some of his more interesting experiences of being in this business.
+He has worked with everything from C9 incandescent lights to the latest pixel trees and is sure to share some of his more interesting experiences of being in this business.

 - 1 Full day of dedicated RGB training